Last Updated: May 19, 2021

 For many people, caffeine is right up there with air, food, water, and other necessities of life.
 As a matter of fact, it’s the most frequently consumed pharmacologically active substance in the world.

 It’s an active ingredient in everything from coffee, tea, and sodas, to chocolate, pain relievers, and breath mints.
-Not to mention, caffeine is found in a lot of workout supplements.
+Not to mention, caffeine is found in a lot of workout supplements and weight loss pills.